top of page

 $85/30 minute session

-• Group Therapy: Variable, contact me for details on current group offerings
+Variable, usually $35-$50 per group session.
+Contact us for details on current group offerings

 Methods of Payment